-In addition to the version number, the profile will contain a title of the profile and the date of the proposed version.
+In addition to the version number, the profile will contain a title of the profile and the date.
 The format of the date will be yyyymmdd.
-The title of the document should be provided in the following format "U.S. Government Protection Profile for (technology) used in (Robustness Level) Environments."
-Since we are now in a joint NSA/NIST process all profile will be U.S. Government and not DoD specific.
+The title of the document should follow the following format "U.S. Government Protection Profile for (technology) used in (Robustness Level) Robustness Environments."

 See appendix D for the template that shall be used by the Profile Author.
-The author shall fill in the technology area, date, version number and use cover sheet for their Profile.